study abroad at essex

 We know that being far away from home isn't easy, we've been in your shoes before.
 Essex will be different to your home university, and it takes time to adjust to a new environment.
 We all experience some form of culture shock no matter how big or small.
 You might be able to overcome the differences and adapt to your new life without the need of our help, but if you find yourself struggling we're here.

-We have a range of help and support services available to help whatever the circumstances and your first port of call is us, Essex Abroad.
-We are available Monday - Friday and we'll try our best to help you with whatever your issue is, if we're not able to help we'll point you in the direction of those who can.
-You can contact us in person, via email or via Zoom.
+We offer a wide range of support services to assist you, no matter the circumstances.
+Your first point of contact is us—Essex Abroad.
+We'll try our best to help you with whatever your issue is.
+If we're not able to help, we'll point you in the direction of those who can.
+If you need to contact us, our working hours are Monday to Friday, 9.00am to 5.00pm and we are always here for you whether in person, via email or zoom.

 Other support on campus